jprly/todo/README.md

 # todo
-A simple quiz that uses form checks.
+A simple todo list that saves changes to local storage.